 Guide and assistance dogs

-- on more routes than people with pets
+- travel on more routes than people with pets

-- using other forms of transport where other animals are not allowed, for example the aircraft cabin
+- use other forms of transport where other animals are not allowed, for example the aircraft cabin

 Guide and assistance dogs must also meet the normal rules for travelling with dogs.

 Great British travel companies usually recognise guide or assistance dogs trained by organisations that are members of either:

 You should check with your travel company if the organisation that trained your dog is not a member of either association.